AshampooSystems/boden/docs/docs/reference/foundation/notifier.md

 * **using Subscription = size_t**

-	An ID referencing a specific subscription
+	An ID referencing a specific subscription.

 * **using Target = std::function<void(Arguments...)\>**

-	The type of a callback
+	The type of a callback.

-## Subscribe
+## Subscribing to a Notifier

 * **Subscription subscribe(Target target)**

-	Adds a new subscription
+	Subscribes the function specified by `target` to the notifier and returns a `Subscription` value.
+The returned `Subscription` may be persisted by the caller to later unsubscribe from the subscription again.

 * **Notifier<Arguments...\> operator+=(Target target)**

-	Convenience function to add a new subscription
+	Convenience for adding a new subscription by using `operator +=`.
+If you need to unsubscribe the subscriber later on, use `subscribe` instead.

-## Unsubscribe
+## Unsubscribing from a Notifier

 * **void unsubscribe(Subscription subscription)**

-	Unsubscribe a specific subscription
+	Unsubscribe the given subscription.

 * **void unsubscribeAll()**

-	Removes all subscriptions
+	Unsubscribe all subscriptions.

 !!! note
-	It is safe and valid to unsubscribe during a notify() call
+	It is safe to unsubscribe during a notify() call

-## Notify
+## Notifying Subscribers

 * **void notify(*Arguments*... arguments)**

-	Notifies all registered subscriptions
+	Notifies all subscribers.
+Passes the given arguments to each subscriber.